 In historically flood-prone neighborhoods, the residents are disproportionately poor and disadvantaged, and advocates for these neighborhoods typically will sound a loud alarm if you talk about forced relocation.
 The poor and minorities who have few other choices of affordable housing are not prepared to weather an increased frequency and magnitude of storms, due to sometimes mediocre or low quality of housing construction and maintenance, lack of funds to deal with a disaster and the minor or major life changes that it leaves in its wake, and limited options to relocate due both to systemic racism and lack of housing equity.

 You can see that who is forced to relocate and why, who pays for the relocation and subsequent demolition of housing and conversion to usable green space, and where new residences can be constructed will be major public policy discussions and potential sources of conflict in your community.

-Equity issues within a metropolitan area are very likely to arise.
+Equity issues within a metropolitan area or a state are very likely to arise.
 As the seaside city or suburb reduces the amount of land available for urban uses, what other cities and suburbs will compensate it for loss of tax base?
 What other suburbs or towns are equipped to expand without aggravating the very urban sprawl that led to the rise in greenhouse emissions in the first place?
 How are the financial rewards and burdens to be allocated within the metro area?
 These too are thorny questions.

 Similarly, when your city wants to adopt new hurricane or earthquake construction standards, in many cases, this will not go smoothly.
 A segment of the public will be irate about increasing housing costs.
 Indeed, even if the public is solidly behind you, you will have to deal with the fallout of these rising housing prices.